jdonszelmann/nix-config/machines/pirx/README.md

          - `swap` to use the Swap partition type (`0x82`)
          - `w` to write out the updated partition table
      + Finally: `sudo mkswap -L swap /dev/sda4`

+   - Ultimately you should end up with:
+     ```bash
+     $ sudo fdisk -l /dev/sda
+     TODO
+     $ sudo cryptsetup luksDump /dev/sda2
+     TODO
+     $ sudo zpool list -v
+     TODO
+     ```
+4) Finally, let's mount in the filesystems the way they'll be used by the new system and let's copy over the keys.